Spain is paying tribute to the most legendary singer of flamenco “Camarón de la Isla” (1950-1992). So let us do the same!

 You gotta love the music video with Camarón in flared jeans and some funky decor pieces in the background creating the perfect seventies groove.

-‘La leyenda del tiempo’ (the legend of time) is one of my favourite Camarón songs because of the exhilarating rhythm (bulería and jaleo in 6/8 and 3/8 times), the surrealistic lyrics by poet Federico García Lorca and the awesome ‘seventies feel’ created by the baseline, synthesizer and drums.
-This was revolutionary in flamenco and purists were scandalised by this album, that incorporated jazz and rock elements.
+‘La leyenda del tiempo’ (the legend of time) is one of my favourite Camarón songs because of the exhilarating rhythm (bulería and jaleo in 6/8 and 3/8 times) and the surrealistic lyrics by poet Federico García Lorca.
+The distinctive ‘seventies feel’ created by the baseline, synthesizer and drums was revolutionary in flamenco and purists were scandalised by this ‘New Flamenco’ that incorporated jazz and rock elements too.
 Some of them even brought back their cd’s saying: “This isn’t the Camarón we know”

 References